BenGaumond/feathers-schema/README.md

 const batmanify = () => {

-  //MUST be created out of higher-order functions.
+  // MUST be created out of higher-order functions.
-  //This example doesn't require any set up, it simply returns the actual method return value => {
+  // This example doesn't require any set up, it simply returns the actual method return value => {

-    //null or undefined values should be ignored by a sanitizer, by convention.
+    // null or undefined values should be ignored by a sanitizer, by convention.
-    //If you'd like to give a property a default value, use the 'default' sanitizer. if (value == null)
+    // If you'd like to give a property a default value, use the 'default' sanitizer. if (value == null)
       return value